Free Negro: Opportunities for advancement

-The economic, military, and scientific superiority of the Elites provided justification of slavery through the idea of "Divine Providence" (i.e. the idea that "Things were as they were because God willed them to be that way").
-Blacks were thus perceived as members of an inferior race, as God had allowed the Elites to seemingly exploit the slave trade without any hint that he might be planning any sort of divine retribution.
+The economic, military, and scientific superiority of the elite class justified slavery through the idea of "Divine Providence" (i.e., the idea that "Things were as they were because God willed them to be that way").
+Black people were thus perceived as members of an inferior race, as God had seemingly allowed the elite class to exploit the slave trade without any hint that he might be planning any sort of divine retribution.
 In fact, the very opposite had happened and slaveholders were seemingly rewarded with great material wealth.
 The judiciary confirmed this subordinate status even when explicitly racialized laws were not in place.
 A South Carolina judge editorialized in an 1832 case:

 Free negroes belong to a degraded caste of society; they are in no respect on an equality with a white man.
 According to their condition they ought by law to be compelled to demean themselves as inferiors, from whom submission and respect to the whites, in all their intercourse in society, is demanded; I have always thought and while on the circuit ruled that words of impertinence and insolence addressed by a free negro to a white man, would justify an assault and battery.

-Free Blacks could not enter many professional occupations, such as medicine and law, because they were barred from the necessary education.
+Free Black people could not enter many professional occupations, such as medicine and law, because they were barred from the necessary education.
 This was also true of occupations that required firearm possession, elective office, or a liquor license.
-Many of these careers also required large capital investments that most free blacks could not afford.
-As people developed their lives, there were notable exceptions to these limitations, as was the case with physicians Sarah Parker Remond and Martin Delany in Louisville, Kentucky.
+Many of these careers also required large capital investments that most free Black people could not afford.
+Exceptions to these limitations existed, as with physicians Sarah Parker Remond and Martin Delany in Louisville, Kentucky.

-The 1830s saw a significant effort by white communities to oppose black education, coinciding with the emergence of public schooling in northern American society.
-Public schooling and citizenship were linked together, and because of the ambiguity that surrounded black citizenship status, blacks were effectively excluded from public access to universal education.
+The 1830s saw a significant effort by white communities to oppose Black people's education, coinciding with the emergence of public schooling in northern American society.
+Public schooling and citizenship were linked together, and because of the ambiguity that surrounded Black citizenship status, blacks were effectively excluded from public access to universal education.
 Paradoxically, the free black community of Baltimore in the antebellum years made more significant strides in increasing black access to education than did Boston and New Haven.
 Most southern states had no public education systems until these were established during Reconstruction by the new biracial legislatures.
-Educated free blacks created literary societies in the North, making libraries available to blacks in a time when books were costly but dues or subscription fees were required for membership.
+Educated free Black people created literary societies in the North, making libraries available to blacks in a time when books were costly but dues or subscription fees were required for membership.